YouTube Kids implements new policy to flag inappropriate videos targeted at children

 YouTube says it also provides dedicated human teams to review flagged videos 24/7.
 These human teams have always been in place, but now YouTube hopes with the new policy training this will cut down on disturbing content in YouTube Kids.

-Further, parents already have tools to block certain channels they don’t like, turn search on or off and YouTube recently rolled out kid profiles.
+Further, parents already have tools to block certain channels they don’t like and turn search on or off.
+YouTube also recently rolled out kid profiles.

 Plenty of parents I’ve spoken to privately have had their concerns about YouTube Kids.
 Will this be enough to change their mind or to protect kids from seeing inappropriate content on YouTube Kids?
 We’ll have to wait to see how it goes here.